Chief Judge Kevin A. Ohlson

 The United States Court of Appeals for the Armed Forces exercises world-wide appellate jurisdiction over court-martial cases involving U.S. military personnel.
 Cases on our docket address a broad range of legal issues, including constitutional law, evidence, administrative law, and national security law.
 Our decisions are subject to direct review by the Supreme Court of the United States.
 Our clerks perform an important public service in an environment designed to enhance their legal skills.
 The Court's web site contains useful information about the Court, including recent decisions.

-Judge Ohlson was born in Massachusetts.
+Chief Judge Ohlson was born in Massachusetts.
 He attended Washington and Jefferson College on a four-year Army R.O.T.C. scholarship and graduated Phi Beta Kappa.
 He graduated from the University of Virginia School of Law in 1985.
 He served as a judge advocate and paratrooper in the United States Army, which included service in Operation Desert Storm where he was awarded the Bronze Star.
 Judge Ohlson held various positions in the U.S. Department of Justice during a career of more than twenty years, including as a federal prosecutor, Chief of Staff to the Deputy Attorney General, and Chief of Staff and Counselor to the Attorney General of the United States.
-He was appointed to the Court by President Obama on November 1, 2013.
+Chief Judge Ohlson was nominated by President Obama to sit on the U.S. Court of Appeals for the Armed Forces, was confirmed by the Senate in 2013, and became Chief Judge on August 1, 2021.

 This is a civilian clerkship and no prior military service or familiarity with the Uniform Code of Military Justice is required.
-Judge Ohlson is seeking top law school performers with strong research and legal writing skills.
+Chief Judge Ohlson is seeking top law school performers with strong research and legal writing skills.

-- Judge Ohlson anticipates one opening for a full-time term clerk beginning August 2022 for a one year period.
+- Chief Judge Ohlson anticipates one opening for a full-time term clerk beginning August 2024 for a one year period.

 - Consideration will be given to: